 Carbon Monoxide Buildup

-To avoid the buildup of carbon monoxide while using a portable propane heater in an enclosed area, be sure to open a window or vent.
+To avoid carbon monoxide buildup when using a portable propane heater in an enclosed area, be sure to open a window or vent.
 In addition, be sure to install carbon monoxide detectors in your camper or other enclosed areas where you’ll use a small propane heater to alert you to a dangerous situation.

 Oxygen Depletion

-The Little Buddy does have an oxygen depletion sensor that will shut the heater off if oxygen levels get too low.
+The Little Buddy has an oxygen-depletion sensor that shuts the heater off if oxygen levels get too low.

 Moisture Buildup

-Because exposed flame propane heaters tend to create moisture in the environment, you can use a small dehumidifier to keep the space from accumulating moisture that eventually can cause mildew and/or mold.
+Because exposed-flame propane heaters tend to create moisture in the environment, you can use a small dehumidifier to prevent the space from accumulating moisture that can eventually cause mildew and/or mold.

 Tip-Over Fire Hazard